Simple methods for joint pain relief

 Joint pain is a very common problem.
 And curiously, we always get a surge of visits asking about joint pain when warm weather finally comes.
 I used to wonder why, but these days I'm only too aware of how easy it is to strain my joints.

 Your weight-bearing joints - spine, hips and knees - take the load of your whole body weight.
-You can reduce the impact on them with walking on grass rather than pavements and wearing shoes with supportive, shock-absorbing insoles.
+You can reduce the impact on your joints by walking on grass rather than pavements and wearing shoes with supportive, shock-absorbing insoles.
 This cuts the impact on your joints, protecting them from wear and tear while still keeping them mobile.

-Regular exercise helps more than just muscle strength and pain.
-It also helps improve balance, reducing the risk of falls.
+Regular exercise helps more than just muscle strength and joint pain.
+It also helps improve balance, reducing the risk of falls which might lead to further joint pain.

 While osteoarthritis is common, there are lots of other causes of joint pain.
 Tough, non-stretchy bands called ligaments help keep your joints in place.
 Your knees are also supported by muscles which protect your joints from damage.